JoaoLopesF/Esp-Mobile-Apps-iOS/README.md

       (if necessary, automatically send / receive in small pieces)

     - Modular and advanced programming
-    - Based in mature code (I have ESP32 and mobile apps, since years ago)
+    - Based in mature code (I have used in Bluetooth devices and mobile apps, since years ago)

     - Stand-by support for ESP32 deep-sleep
       (by a button, or by inativity time, no touchpad yet)